pacoard/dtickets/README.md

 A note on the tests: Although you can only see 5 tests in total, take into the account the code and the amount of `asserts` and `expects` that there are.
 The majority of the tests were heavily focused on the contract TicketSale, as the rest of the contracts were imported from OpenZeppelin and are known to be very secure.

 5. Install the frontend app (takes a few minutes).
-If you run into errors such as EACCESS or ENOENT, put `asserts` at the beggining of the command.
+If you run into errors such as EACCESS or ENOENT, put `sudo` at the beggining of the command.
     ```javascript
     npm install
     ```